 Dawn of Malayalam as a Language (Origin, Script, and Literature) –

 Many language theorists suggest that Malayalam was merely a western coastal dialect of Tamil.
 Few other linguists said that Malayalam was derived from Sanskrit.
-However, these theories are incorrect inferences as there are many works and evidence which suggest that Tamil and Malayalam shared a common ancestor called Proto-Tamil.
-And this is the reason why Tamil and Malayalam are so similar in nature.
+However, these theories are incorrect inferences as many works and evidence suggest that Tamil and Malayalam shared a common ancestor called Proto-Tamil.
+And this is the reason why Tamil and Malayalam are so similar.

 Malayalam developed into an independent language somewhere between the 9th -13th century.
 Aside from Proto-Tamil (written in Tamil Brahmi and Vatteluttu), Sanskrit is another language that hugely influenced the early evolution period of Malayalam.
 Furthermore, Malayalam has also been influenced by other foreign languages like Pali, Dutch, Syriac, Arabic, Urdu, and Portuguese.